Sewing Classes for Kids

 About the Instructor

-Vanessa has been teaching children and adults for over 20 years.
-In addition to offering beginner to advanced sewing lessons she is an instructor in the Fashion Design Program at Austin Community College.
+Vanessa has been teaching children and adults for over 20 years and offers beginner to advanced sewing lessons to students locally and virtually across the country.
+She's also an instructor in the Fashion Design Program at Austin Community College and is a member of the Fashion Design Advisory Committee.
 Previously, Vanessa was an instructor at The Stitch Lab where she taught intro and specialty sewing classes, gave private lessons, hosted parties, and ran summer camps.
-Beyond sewing Vanessa has taught art, yoga and English, and her experience extends overseas when she was in the Peace Corps.
-She has taught adults and kids of all ages and enjoys seeing her students apply their newfound sewing skills to express themselves.